 2. You have several choices at this point for how to get those stamped pleadings from the clerk’s office to your spouse:

-- You can get anyone other than yourself, who is over the age of eighteen years, to serve them.
+- You can get anyone other than yourself who is over the age of eighteen years to serve them.
 While this is free, we do not recommend it.
 While serving someone is not complicated, service must be technically perfect.
 If not, your entire divorce can be set aside.
 I once had a case where the process server signed the summons in the wrong place.
 The entire divorce was set aside.

 - You can hire a private process server.
-We usually recommend this option if you think your ex will contest some aspect of the divorce, or if you worry about an argument.
+We usually recommend this option if you think your ex will contest some aspect of the divorce or if you worry about an argument.
 We hire a private investigator that we are familiar with, who shows up at your ex’s house or job and politely hands him the paperwork.
 The benefit is that we aren’t confronting him with an officer wearing a pistol, we can coordinate when and where service happens with your schedule, and we know the paperwork will be served correctly and returned promptly.
 The cost usually runs about $125.
 We pay that fee out of your retainer.

 What if you can’t find your ex?
 No worries.
 We simply file a Motion for Service by Publication.
-In that Motion, we document our efforts to locate them, and say we could not.
+In that Motion, we document our efforts to locate them and say we could not.
 We set it for a quick hearing.
-If the court believes we have done everything we can, the Judge will sign an Order for Publication.
+If the court believes we have done everything possible, the Judge will sign an Order for Publication.
 This allows us to file a Notice that you have filed for divorce in the local paper.
 After thirty days, we can move forward with your divorce.

 3. Once your ex is served, s/he has 30 days to file an Answer or a Motion to Dismiss your complaint.
 You can file a Motion for Default Judgment if they don't.